Meguro Parasitological Museum

 Billing itself as the only establishment in the world entirely devoted to parasites, this quirky little museum has become a popular offbeat attraction - and even date spot - in the relatively quiet Meguro neighborhood of Japan’s sprawling capital.

+The second floor focuses on parasites that infect humans.
 Photographs show the severely distended testicles of the unfortunate human host of a tropical bug.
-Nearby, a giant herpetological parasite pokes out of a bottled turtle's head.
+Nearby, a giant herpetological parasite pokes out of a bottled turtle’s head.
 The museum has over 45,000 immersed and prepared parasite specimens in its collection.

 But the prize attraction is undoubtedly the world’s longest tapeworm - all 8.8 metres of it - accompanied by a rope the same length that you can “play with” to get a real “feel” for its dimensions.
 The small gift shop sells a cheery range of parasite-themed T-shirts, keyrings, and birthday cards.